datalad-handbook/book/docs/usecases/remodnav.rst

   required.
 If the file is present, the target ``results_def.tex`` can be made by running the command ``bash -c 'set -o pipefail; code/mk_figuresnstats.py -s | tee results_def.tex'``"

-This triggers the execution of the script, collection of results in results_def.tex, and PDF compilation upon typing ``make``.
+This triggers the execution of the script, collection of results in ``results_def.tex``, and PDF compilation upon typing ``make``.
-The last three lines define the a ``make clean`` removes all computed files, and also all images.
+The last three lines define that a ``make clean`` removes all computed files, and also all images.

+Thus, by using DataLad and its Python API, a few clever Unix and ``LaTeX`` tricks, and Makefiles, anyone can create a reproducible paper.
+This saves time, increases your own trust in the results, and helps to make a more convincing case with your research.
+If you haven't yet, but are curious, checkout the `manuscript this use case is based on <http://github.com/psychoinformatics-de/paper-remodnav/>`_.
+Any questions can be asked by `opening an issue <https://github.com/psychoinformatics-de/paper-remodnav/issues/new>`_.